Tartalomjegyzék

 47.5.

-If a referee is injured or for any other reason cannot continue to perform his/her duties within 5 minutes of the incident, the game shall be resumed.
-The remaining referee(s) shall officiate alone for the remainder of the game, unless there is the possibility of replacing the injured referee with a qualified substitute referee.
-After consulting with the commissioner, if present, the remaining referee(s) shall decide upon the possible replacement.
+If a referee is injured or for any other reason cannot continue to perform the referee’s duties within 5 minutes of the incident, the game shall be resumed.
+The remaining referee(s) shall officiate for the remainder of the game alone unless there is the possibility of replacing the injured referee with a qualified substitute referee.
+After consulting the commissioner, if present, the remaining referee(s) shall decide upon the possible replacement.

 47.6.